Troubled with negative thoughts? Well then, ask yourself the following questions.

 How do you know when you have such a habitual thought anomaly?
 Here are 9 indicators that will aid you in discovering if you’re a habitual negative thinker.

 1. When a thought or set of thoughts consume all your mental time and energy

-2. When you are so consumed and focused on one thought or set of thoughts that you stop experiencing your yourself or others
+2. When you are so consumed and focused on one thought or set of thoughts that you stop experiencing your life and others

-3. When you find yourself breaking a promise to yourself to not think a negative thought or thoughts
+3. When you find yourself breaking a promise to yourself to not think a certain negative thought or set of thoughts

-4. Spending more time in thoughts of the past than in
+4. You spend more time in head about your past than in

 5. When eating, and sleeping patterns are severely